goroya/mbed_auto_writer/README.md

 ## How to Use

-1. Execute "mbed_auto_writer" in the download destination folder of hex file for mbed on the command line.
+1. Execute "mbedaw" in the download destination folder of hex file for mbed on the command line.

 1. Press "Compile" button on Mbed Web IDE(https://developer.mbed.org/compiler)